hmslima/sambahsacompletegrammar/sambahsa.md

 Notice that, in the translations of the genitive case, we use the definite article “the” with the preposition “of”, while the preposition of possession is only translated to a preposition.
-I'll see you some inappropriate sentences for you to understand:
+I'll show you some inappropriate sentences for you to understand:

 “Id mohrt ios Louis” would be translated to “the death of the Louis” and